AntonTerekhov/OrientDB-PHP/readme.markdown

 Current status is: *Beta*.

 Code is licensed under New BSD License and provided "as is".
-For complete license information see file LICENSE.
+For complete license information see file `LICENSE`.

 Current OrientDB version to work with is: `1.0rc-1`.
 Requires OrientDB revision `r2688` from Orient's SVN repository.